A wildfowler aiming a shotgun at sunset

 ii) Individual quarry species recommendations regarding the taking of species where the evidence review highlights potential conservation impacts.
 The ‘shooting restrictions’ recommendations must be followed but will vary subject to available data and will be updated periodically.

-iii) Practical recommendations whereby shooters can contribute to the conservation of individual quarry species through behaviour changes, data collection and facilitating conservation.
+iii) Practical recommendations whereby shooters can contribute to the conservation of individual quarry species through behaviour changes, data collection and facilitating practical conservation.

 The following golden rules apply